mstksg/inCode/copy/entries/hamilton-1.md

 more correct code and a smoother development process.

-See my [previous post][intro] for even crazier examples -- involving multiple objects, double pendulums, and more!
-And check out my [hamilton][] library, which includes demos for exotic interesting systems, rendered graphically on your terminal.
+See my [previous post][intro] for even crazier examples -- involving multiple objects, double pendulums, and more.
+And check out my [hamilton][] library on hackage, which includes demos for exotic interesting systems, rendered graphically on your terminal.

 I realize that this was a lot, so if you have any questions or suggestions for clarifications, feel free to leave a comment, drop me a [tweet][twitter], or